 Narcissists can make you feel crazy.
-Before you have tools to identify and understand them, you can be prey to their unaware antics ~ especially if you were raised by one and subconsciously seek them out.
+Before you have tools to identify and understand them, you can fall prey to their unaware antics ~ especially if you were raised by one and subconsciously seek them out.

 Here are 9 things to help you recognize, protect against, and have compassion for this personality disorder: